Google gives priority in search to mobile friendly websites

 There are a couple of things to think about when considering the options of a mobile only website and what we call a "responsive website" which enables your site to auto resize to the right screen size whether that's a tablet or mobile (portrait or landscape view) and a desktop.

-Do call us if you'd like some advice on how to be ready for the big Google algorithm change coming very soon.
+Do call us if you'd like some advice on how to carry out some user testing and be ready for the next Google algorithm change.